holepunchto/autobase/README.md

 ### Ordering

-Autobase nodes explicitly reference previous nodes in the graph.
-The nodes are linearized by analyzing the causal references.
+Autobase writer nodes explicitly reference previous nodes creating a causal directed acyclic graph (DAG).
+The nodes are linearized by analyzing the causal references so:

+1. Nodes referencing previous nodes come after them.
+2. Ordering is eventually consistent.

 ### Reordering

-As new causal information comes in, existing nodes may be reordered.
+As new causal information comes in, existing nodes may be reordered when causal forks occur.
 Any changes to the view will be undone and reapplied on top of the new ordering.

 ### Signed Length

-The linearizing algorithm is able to define a point at which the ordering of the graph below will never change.
+The linearizing algorithm is able to define checkpoints after which the ordering of the graph will never change.
 This point advances continually, so long as a majority set of indexers are writing messages.
+These checkpoints allow peers who are behind to catchup quickly and reduce the need to reorder nodes.

 ### Views

-A view is one or more hypercores who's content is created by deterministically applying linearized blocks appended by writers.
-The view represents the combined history of all writers' inputs.
+A view is one or more hypercores who's contents are created by deterministically applying the linearized nodes from writers.
+The view represents the combined history of all writers' inputs or the current state of the system as a whole.

 Autobase accepts an `open` function for creating views and an `apply` function that can be used to update a view.